GS-441524: COVID-19

+USA regulations

 GS-441524 is sold as a research chemical in very high purity (>99% by NMR and HPLC) by a number of suppliers.
 Such sales for research purposes do not constitute patent infringements which was affirmed by a U.S. Supreme Court decision.
 However, despite the high purity, under FDA regulations, such chemicals are not allowed for clinical trials since their manufacture is not performed under FDA cGMP certified conditions.